BioML-CM/CalmBelt/README.md

 ```bash
 python covid_app.py preprocess
 ```
 CalmBelt is based on Dash/Flask framework (default port = 8050), and users can access the website at http://localthost:8050.
-Additional information for deploying CalmBelt on a remote server is avilable per request.
+Additional information for deploying CalmBelt on a remote server is avilable upon request.